mozilla/persona/docs/AWS_DEPLOYMENT.md

 ## Destroying your first VM

 These things cost money, not a lot, but money.
-So when you want to decomission a VM and release your hold on the DNS name, simply:"
+So when you want to decommission a VM and release your hold on the DNS name, simply:"

     $ scripts/deploy.js destroy some_name_i_chose
     trying to destroy VM for some_name_i_chose.hacksign.in: done